 Recent Publications and Research Activity

-Yoon C, Jacobs DR Jr., Duprez DA, Dutton G, Lewis CE, Neumark-Sztainer D, Steffen LM, West DS, Mason SM.
-Questionnaire-based problematic relationship to eating and food is associated with 25 year boy mass index trajectories during midlife: The Coronary Artery Risk Development in Young Adults (CARDIA) Study.
-Int Eat Disord.
-2018 Jan; 51 (1) 10:17.
-Doi: 10.1002/eat.22813.
-Epub 2017 Dec 7
+Yoon C, Jacobs DR JR, Duprez DA, Dutton G, Lewis CE, Neumark-Sztainer D, Steffen LM, West DS, Mason SM.
+Questionnaire-based problematic relationship to eating and food is associated with 25-year body mass index trajectories during midlife: The Coronary Artery Risk Development in Young Adults (CARDIA) Study.
+International Journal of Eating Disorders.
+2018 Jan;51(1):10-17. doi: 10.1002/eat.22813.

 B.S. in Dietetics at Iowa State University, 2007